-- 11. If a student fails a module (i.e. with a mark of 39% or lower) in the annual exams, a supplemental exam or assignment must be taken at the next available sitting. - 12.
-Students are required/permitted to only take supplemental exam(s)/assignments in the assessment components(s) that are failed or not submitted, unless specified otherwise. - 13.
-If a student in any of the four years has an unexcused non-submission/non-sitting and submits/sits at supplemental sitting, the mark for work not previously completed counts as the second attempt and it is capped at 40%, even where a higher mark was warranted. - 14.
-In the case of Fresh students who take a supplemental assignment due to a failing mark in the annual examinations, there is no capping of module marks at supplemental examinations.
-The overall end-of-year result for students who progress on the basis of marks attained at a supplemental examination is recorded as "pass at supplemental" e.g. 52% 'Pass at Supplemental'. - 15.
-In the case of Sophister students who take a supplemental assessment due to a failing mark in the annual examinations, modules marks are capped at 40% at supplemental examinations, even where a higher mark is warranted. - 16.
-If a student fails an assessment component of a module in the supplemental exams by receiving less than 30% in that module component, irrespective of whether or not the module overall has been passed, all assessment components of the module must be taken at the next available sitting, unless specified otherwise. - 17.
-If a student fails a module in the supplemental exams, with the exception of the Field Placement and SS Dissertation modules, the student may be permitted by the Court to repeat the year and take the module at the next available opportunity (i.e. the next annual exams).
+- 11. If a student fails a module (i.e. with a mark of 39% or lower) in the annual exams, a re-assessment exam or assignment must be taken at the next available sitting. - 12.
+Students are required/permitted to only take re-assessment exam(s)/assignments in the assessment components(s) that are failed or not submitted, unless specified otherwise. - 13.
+If a student in any of the four years has an unexcused non-submission/non-sitting and submits/sits at re-assessment sitting, the mark for work not previously completed counts as the second attempt and it is capped at 40%, even where a higher mark was warranted. - 14.
+In the case of Fresh students who take a re-assessment due to a failing mark in the annual examinations, there is no capping of module marks at re-assessment examinations.
+The overall end-of-year result for students who progress on the basis of marks attained at a re-assessment examination is recorded as "pass at s re-assessment" e.g. 52% 'Pass at re-assessment'. - 15.
+In the case of Sophister students who take a re-assessment due to a failing mark in the annual examinations, there is no capping of the module mark at re-assessment examinations.
+Instead, 20% of the marks awarded will be deducted from the marks earned for the piece of work.
+Where this deduction would result in the adjusted mark being less than 40%, the adjusted mark will stand at 40% - 16.
+If a student fails an assessment component of a module in the re-assessment exams by receiving less than 30% in that module component, irrespective of whether or not the module overall has been passed, all assessment components of the module must be taken at the next available sitting, unless specified otherwise. - 17.
+If a student fails a module in the re-assessment exams, all assessment components of the module must be taken at the next available sitting. - 18.
+If a student fails a module in the re-assessment exams, with the exception of the Field Placement and SS Dissertation modules, the student may be permitted by the

+Court to repeat the year and take the module at the next available opportunity (i.e. the next annual exams).
 Should the student be unsuccessful in the second annual exams (i.e. third attempt overall), the student may take the exam one final time the following autumn.
 Should the student be unsuccessful at this time, no further repeat is possible.